Who are the men that pick for scraps amongst the ruins at the end of history?

 That's all we need.

-I guess even worse than that, because yeah, they did all those tweets.
+I guess even worse than that, because, yeah, they did all those tweets.

-So no, we don't support this, we don't support this.
+So now we don't support this.

-Right, okay, so what's Anne Whitcomb saying?
+So what's Anne Whittakham saying?

-I have the exact quote if you like.
+I have the exact quote, if you like.

 Yeah.

-She says, allowing a man who identifies as a woman to be housed among female prisoners poses too great a risk to their safety and therefore is a dereliction of duty on the part of the prison service.
+She says, allowing a man who identifies as a woman to be housed among female prisoners poses too great a risk to their safety, and therefore is a dereliction of duty on the part of the prison service.

-However, ah, however it's doing heavy lifting, I see.
+However, it's doing heavy lifting, I see.

 There is a small number of trans people who have gone the whole hog.